Sergio Trujillo Magnenat: Biography

 He made murals in public places and in factories and lithographies which adorned public schools across the country; design of furniture, lamps, tiles and toys; and posters for cultural and sporting events, such as those made for the Bolivarian Games that were held in 1938, in Bogotá, in which stylized figures stand as well as particular volumes in a new sense of abstraction.
 The precision of the artist is revealed and unfolded, reason why critics recognize him as a versatile artist.

 In outlining the dynamics of athletes speed of movement, he shows a characteristic and influence of Italian Futurism.

 This type of works along with the covers made for the magazine America and the literary supplement for El Tiempo, in addition to his work in the Revista de las Indias and the children's magazine Rin Rin made him one of the pioneers of professional graphic design in the country.

-He enriched the Colombian art and has been recognized his skillful, dynamic, and precise line.
+He contributed to Colombian art and has been recognized for his skillful, dynamic, and precise line.

 For his literary and artistic training, said the writer Germán Arciniegas, Trujillo departed from the Spanish tradition and later tended to follow French illustrators.
 The sharpness of his drawings show agility and good taste.

 Some times his innovative air, is clear and consistent.
 Although he denied the validity of the avant-garde, his work has been some times modernist, some times romantic, some times realistic.
 He tried to break with tradition and academic art alternatives.
 His work is very eclectic, and can not be enrolled in one 'ism'.
 Trujillo is affirmed by the uniqueness of his work and without typecasting himself, does not remove what is seen, lived and felt in his time."